ivanharmat/dev-test/ReadMe.txt

 Please read the following instructions carefully and complete this test to the best of your ability.

-1. Fork this repository
+1. Clone this repository
 2. Using Bootstrap/HTML build out an HTML template to be used with this test modeled after Screenshot1 and Screenshot2.
 3. Using stand-alone PHP (No-Framework), connect to the provided starship API and display them dynamically on the page as shown in Screenshot 1.
 4. Paginate the dynamic results that were added to the page via PHP, using either PHP or Javascript.
 5. Using Jquery and Bootstraps modal code recreate Screenshot 2 by connecting to the API again to pull the specific details about the starship the user is clicking on.
-6. Push your code to Github and submit a pull request to this branch.

-If you run into any issues pushing to Github, please zip up your code and send to us.
+6. Email us a zip of your code

 Thanks, and good luck!